-Over the years I have met many people who have hated themselves and thought themselves to be worthless.
-This includes people who are Christians.
-This often comes from parents who failed to express unconditional love towards them or who abandoned them.
+I have met people who hated themselves and thought themselves to be worthless.
+This includes Christians.
+This often comes from parents who failed to express unconditional love towards them, or who abandoned them.
 There is a lot of parental failure in America.
-Ad to this the cultural belief that personal worth is based on one’s accomplishments, and we see why many struggle with self-hatred.
+Add to this the cultural belief that personal worth is based on one’s accomplishments, and we see why many struggle with self-hatred.

 Self-hatred is one side of a coin, the other being self-love.
-Self-love is a form of pride which thinks “I am really something (in the sense of being better than others).”
-Self-hatred is a form of shame which thinks “I am really nothing.”
+Self-love is a form of pride which thinks, “I am really something (in the sense of being better than others).”
+Self-hatred is a form of shame which thinks, “I am really nothing.”
 Both are forms of self-obsession.
-And both are spiritually cancerous things that harm spiritual formation and maturity.
+Both are spiritually cancerous things that harm spiritual formation and maturity.

-Unfortunately, I have personal experience in hating the self.
+I have experience in hating the self.
 I have, at times, thought of myself as worthless.
 This is not a good place to be.
 It’s painful to beat on one’s own self.
-It feels more painful than having others hate me.
+It feels more painful than having others hating me.
 How can this be overcome?

 Thomas Merton writes: "How are we going to recover the ability to love ourselves and to love one another?
 The reason why we hate one another and fear one another is that we secretly, or openly, hate and fear our own selves.
 And we hate ourselves because the depths of our being are a chaos of frustration and spiritual misery.
 Lonely and helpless, we cannot be at peace with others because we are not at peace with ourselves, and we cannot be at peace with ourselves because we are not at peace with God."